 Why go: First of all, this is an Atlanta institution.
 Secondly (or, maybe, firstly): the fried chicken, BBQ ribs and cobbler.

 What is it: That less-than-delicate tapping sound you'll notice as you wait in line to order is the chop-chop-chop of delicious BBQ meats, all served in a dining room defined by the kind of country decor that will make you feel right at home.

 Why go: The eatery is right by Emory University, so it’s the ideal dining destination for those looking to explore the school.

 What is it: This is another resident of the oh-so-hip Krog Street Market.
 Here, you’ll find authentic Szechuan grub, from Chengdu cold noodles to fried lotus root, but the main draw are the dumplings, of course.
 Our advice?
 Get a large box of the Zhong-style dumplings.
 You’re welcome.

-Why go: If nothing else, to take home a bottle of their homemade chilli oil and their secret recipe dumpling sauce.
+Why go: If nothing else, to take home a bottle of the homemade chili oil and the secret recipe dumpling sauce.

 What is it: Delicious and affordable banh mi and pho generally considered some of the best in Atlanta, if not the country.
-Fair warning: the line during the weekend is pretty long so opt for take out if you’re in a hurry.
+Fair warning: the line during the peak weekend meal times can get pretty long so opt for take out if you’re in a hurry.
 Just make sure not to leave empty-handed.

 Why go: If you have never eaten banh mi, this is a good time to start.
 If you’re already a fan, you’ve found your second home.
-The house-made baguettes are also delicious so make sure to take a few loaves home with you.
+Plus, it’s one of the few Vietnamese places on Buford Highway where you can get a pho-banh mi combo, so you don’t have to choose between favorites.

 What is it: The Colonnade has been serving meat and three plates to hungry locals and visitors alike for almost 30 years.
-This is not a fancy restaurant or a trendy restaurant, but it is one of Atlanta’s favorite restaurants.
+This is not a fancy or trendy restaurant, but it is one of Atlanta’s favorite ones.